cafe01/Net-Moip-V2/README.md

 containing the code you need to request the actual access token that you keep for future requests on behalf of your user.

-    # example of Mojoliciou controller receiving the code after user
+    # example of Mojolicious controller receiving the code after user
     # has authorized the permissions and connected his account to your app
     sub moip_callback {
         my $c = shift;